-I, DANIEL GABRIEL M. MONTECILLO, Filipino, of legal age and with address at after having been duly sworn to in accordance with law do hereby declare:
+I, DANIEL GABRIEL M. MONTECILLO, Filipino, of lead age and with address after having been duly swom to in accordance with law do nereby declare:

 1. I am a nominee for independent director of BANK OF COMMERCE and have been its independent director since April 29, 2022.